oucar/Data-Structures-Algorithms/JavaScript/1- Problem Solving Patterns/Multiple Pointers/readme.md

 :star: Write a function called averagePair.
 Given a sorted array of integers and a target average, determine if there is a pair of values in the array where the average of the pair equals the target average.
 There may be more than one pair that matches the average target. averagePair.js<br>

+:star: Write a recursive function called reverse which accepts a string and returns a new string in reverse. reverse.js <br>